But the world of Sherlock Holmes is vast, and the character names range from the classic to the distinctive.

 Scarlett is wildly popular as a girl’s given name.
 But spell it with one T, and it evokes 1887 novel A Study in Scarlet, the first appearance of Holmes and Watson.
 The name comes from a famous line by Sherlock: “There’s the scarlet thread of murder running through the colourless skein of life, and our duty is to unravel it, and isolate it, and expose every inch of it.”

 The name Sherlock Holmes is forever wedded to the fictional detective; it’s hard to imagine the name on anyone else.
+The world’s greatest detective was first named Sherrinford Hope and then Sherrinford Holmes, before becoming Sherlock.
+Chances are it started out as a surname, one the author might’ve seen in several places.
 But it has been used in the US.
 In the year 2017, as the BBC series Sherlock was enjoying peak popularity, a dozen boys received the name.